Judge halts new airport project outside Mexico City

 President Andrés Manuel López Obrador canceled an already-begun airport construction closer to Mexico City’s center after taking office Dec.
 1. He argued the project was too costly and prone to corruption.

 Officials say the replacement project at the Santa Lucia Airbase will cost $4.1 billion, representing a cost savings even considering losses from canceling the Texcoco airport.
-It is expected to open in mid-2021.
+It ws expected to open in mid-2021.